kibrahim9101/newTimer/README.md

 # newTimer
-countdown timer with alarm
+This is a countdown timer with an alarm

-cancelling timer can be locked with a passcode intended to be a detonator prop written in python 2.7 using Tkinter and pygame
+The timer can be locked with a passcode so it can't be cancelled by just anyone.

 sound file is referenced as "airraid.wav" change this to the sound file and path you wish.